KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/rrfs.md

 ### What the August 2026 transitions cost, and what came back

 The 2026-08-12 cutover to NOMADS-only briefly removed three capabilities the AWS prototype had provided.
-Two were restored, in stages, over the following eleven days.
+All three have now been restored, in stages, over the following four weeks.

 - **`.idx` sidecars — restored.** Absent from NOMADS at the cutover; present on every object in `noaa-rrfs-ops-pds` from 2026-08-13, and on every NOMADS file from some point